 Where do I start adding value to my business by refreshing my logo?

 Many business owners overlook the importance of this, especially when a logo is something they have worked with right from the start, it can be very hard to move on and accept that the change will be for the better.

 This is where a good design agency comes in.
-They are experts in helping to add new juice to existing branding, and work closely with clients and consider every aspect of how the changes will affect the business, its staff, clients and shareholders.
+At Parker we’re experts in helping to inject new life into existing branding, and work closely with clients and consider every aspect of how the changes will affect the business, staff, clients and shareholders.
 A good branding company will listen carefully to its clients’ requirements, plans and business objectives to ensure that they develop a logo that has more longevity and offers more flexibility for use across a range of applications, and which can grow with the business over time.

-Shown below are some examples of how we have helped our clients to achieve a more contemporary, dynamic brand, from simple reshaping and restructuring such as Smart Money Loans or JPCS, to complete overhauls such as Aries and Zychem.
+Shown below are some examples of how we’ve helped our clients achieve a more contemporary, dynamic brand – from simple reshaping and restructuring such as Smart Money or JPCS, to complete overhauls such as Zychem.

-Our designers felt the original Smart Money logo had a lot of potential and just needed defining and modernising.
+We felt the original Smart Money logo had a lot of potential and the logo design update would entail just defining and modernising.
 This included redrawing the coins to be clearer with more contrast, giving them more presence online.
 The font was updated to a more even and characterful style, and a shadow added to the coins to give the logo depth online.

 Zychem had been using the original logo for over 15 years, and the business had moved on significantly since then.
 We produced logo concepts which ranged from developments of the original through to completely new and unique ideas.
-The management team decided a completely new look was in order and the chosen logo is shown here.
 The refreshed logo created a buzz with staff, and the business subsequently re-branded all sales and marketing materials, as well as the product branding and packaging.